nOSh Orchestration

 capability_bitsfield) - Sets the corresponding bit in

-cipher-grammarblock (vocabulary pools, production fragments, mode-weight biases) and merges into the active CIPHER-LINE grammar tables — seedocs/software/runtime/cipher-voice.mdfor merge rules. - Registers the module’s phase handlers with the nOSh runtime’s dispatch table
+cipher-grammarblock (vocabulary pools, production fragments, mode-weight biases) and merges into the active CIPHER-LINE grammar tables — seedocs/software/runtime/cipher-voice.mdfor merge rules. - Registers the module’s phase handlers with the nOSh runtime’s dispatch table — these are now invoked by

 Cartridge Contribution Model